Japan Socialist Party (1906): Background and founding

 The formation of the Japan Socialist Party occurred in a political climate shaped by the aftermath of the Russo-Japanese War (1904–1905) and the failure of earlier socialist organizing efforts.
 In 1901, Japan's first socialist party, the Social Democratic Party (社会民主党, Shakai Minshutō), had been formed by six intellectuals, including Kōtoku Shūsui and Katayama Sen, but was banned by the government on the day of its founding under the restrictive Peace Police Law of 1900.

 During the Russo-Japanese War, the socialist anti-war movement centered around the newspaper Heimin Shimbun, but this too was suppressed by the end of the war, and its key figures, including Kōtoku, were imprisoned.
 However, the postwar period saw a period of recession and significant labor unrest, particularly over high taxes and proposed streetcar fare hikes in Tokyo.
 In January 1906, the more liberal cabinet of Saionji Kinmochi replaced the government of General Katsura Tarō.
 This shift provided an opening for socialist organizers.

+The party agreed to be a merger of the former "Japan Socialist Party" led by Sakai Toshihiko and the "Nihon Heimin-tō" (日本平民党, "Common People's Party of Japan") led by Kōnirō Nishikawa.

-In mid-February 1906, Sakai Toshihiko and Fukao Shō petitioned the new government to establish a socialist party.
+In mid-February 1906, Sakai Toshihiko and Fukao Shō petitioned the new government to officially establish a socialist party.
 To their surprise, the petition was granted.
 The Japan Socialist Party was formally inaugurated on 24 February 1906 at the office of Katō Tokijirō, a physician sympathetic to the socialist cause.
 It was the first time a socialist party had been legally recognized in Japan.